sortecoevo/sortee/content/blog/2026_ECR_Asks_Alex_Holscombe.md

 ECR: *When I first learned about the current publishing system, I thought: “I'll simply just become an editor-in-chief, and I'll just change the system!”
 Obviously, however, everyone's had that idea already…*

-AH: Well, some editor-in-chiefs have made a stand, but it's not easy.
+AH: Well, some editor-in-chief have made a stand, but it's not easy.
 There have been cases where an entire editorial board has resigned together.
 They publicise that this particular journal is blacklisted and encourage the entire community to back their new free journal.
 It’s worked several times but only when there is strong leadership and an existing community.

 ECR: *How much does it cost to run a publishing house?
 What are the costs of — hypothetically — SORTEE starting, for example, our own Diamond Access journal?*